FloRinke/modbus-cli/README.rst

   ``c`` coil             1 bit   yes
   ``d`` discrete input   1 bit   no
   ===== ================ ======= =========

+  H and I is the same as h and i, but with "mixed endianness" encoding

 ADDRESS = <number>
   0-based register address